Australian Wildlife Overview Tour (3-day wildlife tour from Brisbane)

 much wildlife on my package tour to Uluru" one lady

 Other toursHere we stay in a delightful timber chalet near the forest, with birdsong and wallabies close by in the early morning or towards dusk, and a cosy fireplace for winter evenings.
 The forest is just down the driveway and across the road.
 Walking in the early morning mists is a delight.

 Rooms with a view!
 Enjoy refreshments on the verandah, wake up to bird calls and kangaroos outside your window

 If you feel like a nice hot soak, you can indulge within your cabin or wait until the outdoor spa is turned each afternoon and relax there amongst the rocks and trees.
 A cosy fireplace is very welcome on chilly evenings.

 Another top choice is the lovely Twinstar Guesthouse, down the road from Giraween.
-The host is an experienced amateur astronomer, and will take us out to this observatory (just behind the guest house) on clear nights to take us on a tour of the solar system, the galaxy and beyond
+The host is an experienced amateur astronomer, and will take us out to this observatory (just behind the guest house) on clear nights to take us on a tour of the solar system, other parts of our galaxy, and beyond.

 Possibilities vary greatly depending on what our guests desire.

-We have for instance included camping at various sites, Binna Burra Lodge (Lamington National Park) cabins at Tweed Heads, Fingal, Myall Lakes and Minnee Waters, motels en route to various destinations, campgrounds at Brunswick Heads, and hotels in Brisbane, the Gold Coast and Sydney on various customised tours.
+We have for instance included camping at various sites (in tents or hammocks), cabins at Tweed Heads, Fingal, Myall Lakes and Minnee Waters, motels en route to various destinations, campgrounds at Brunswick Heads, and hotels in Brisbane, the Gold Coast and Sydney on various customised tours.